abdulajet/hackathons/README.md

 | HackTheBurgh '17    | Hacker       | HTB was a great hackathon in an awesome city.
 I hacked my coursework this weekend. |
 | HackCity '17    | Organiser       | This was my first experience organising a 24 hour hackathon.
 Was fun and tiring, amazing to see everyones hacks at the end.
 We even had hackers from Edinburgh and France!
 I also had time to run my beginner iOS workshop|

+Please feel free to fork this repo and start your own list!
+If you need any help tweet me: [@abdulajet](http://twitter.com/abdulajet)